LeeReidCSIRO/mrtrix3/docs/reference/config_file_options.rst

      The prefix to use when generating a unique name for a Python script temporary directory.
 By default the name of the invoked script itself will be used, followed by `-tmp-` (six random characters are then appended to produce a unique name in cases where a script may be run multiple times in parallel).

+*  **SignalHandlers**
+    *default: true*

+     Set whether or not MRtrix3 commands should set up handlers to catch any system signals in order to print a formatted error message and delete any temporary files before terminating.

 *  **SparseDataInitialSize**
     *default: 16777216*